 My faith is very important to me, in a quiet peaceful, knowing-I'm-loved kinda way.
 Living my faith as best as I can day by day.. there's no point in trying to do it on my own.
 I hope.... something about my kids here and how they've "caught" it is what I was originally thinking, and then realized "I hope" is enough all on its own.

-[don't know how to make this better alert--this stuff is true to the best of my ability, not ready to delete and rewrite, and yet it's a little ich!]
+The following is based on my own opinion and what I've been told and is true to the best of my ability, though I'm quite aware we typically have blind spots, and that's what a relationship is for.
+Who better to let us know where we're a little not all we can be?...
 I have a fairly quiet nature, am a good listener, have done a good job of dealing with any hang-ups I've had (and always working on improving how I relate in the world), am compassionate, passionate about the people I love, love the outdoors, and love to laugh and have fun.
 Every day is a gift, every breath in fact, and I'm striving to live as though I'm eternally grateful.
 Hopefully you feel the same.

-I currently go between San Antonio and the Austin area, and I can live anywhere that has the Internet my business being what it is, but, fair warning, I really don't like the cold!
+I have moved back to San Antonio, though I can live anywhere that has the Internet my business being what it is, but, fair warning, I really don't like the cold!

 Good night for now.

 This quote is for guys, but us girls should understand the same.
 It’s not important in your relationship whether she or he loved someone before you, the most important thing here & now is you love each other and she or he can make you smile and make you happy.